BradAtGames/bradatgames.github.io/_posts/2016-09-25-a-gentle-introduction-to-neural-networks-part-1.md

   * Most importantly sigmoid functions *saturate* at the extremes which leads to what is known as [the vanishing gradient problem](https://en.wikipedia.org/wiki/Vanishing_gradient_problem).

 There are several alternative activation functions such as $$tanh$$, and more recently variants of the rectified linear unit (ReLU) have become very popular.
 However, sigmoid functions are very common in the literature and therefore we will make use of it *despite their negative aspects* so that you can be better prepared to do your own reading in the future.
-TODO: Find a paper or article that explains many different activation units.
+[Wikipedia](https://en.wikipedia.org/wiki/Activation_function) has an excellent overview of several alternative activation functions.

 ### The Goal of Our Network
 Our network will be attempting to recognize the popular [MNIST](http://yann.lecun.com/exdb/mnist/) dataset which consists of 28x28 pixel images of hand written numerals 0 through 9.